brainwipe/icar/books/core/Chapters as Markdown/ch5-technology.md

 Styles of Armour
 For each type of armour (for example Moss Sports Impact Armour), many styles and colours can be ordered.
 All of these armours can be purchased as an Oversuit - a baggy over-clothing boiler suit or as a Second Skin (goes under clothes like a very thin wet suit) at no extra cost.
 Second skin armours do not protect your clothing or personal affects (such as Gaiacard) so be careful where you go.
 Oversuits are conspicuous and can be worn as a fashion statement.
 Helmets for all of these armours collapse into the collar when not required and do not restrict view when in use.
 Extra-Vehicular (EV) Armour
 Some armours will protect you in hazardous environments such as space or on planets where the temperature is very high or low with toxic atmospheres.
 EV-suits are special armours made just for that purpose, whereas Powered Armour tends to have EV properties by default.
 Basic EV suits are Oversuits, rather than second skin.
 This is because clothing may not survive the rigours of the environment you have chosen to go out into.
-For example, a leather jacket may be fine in space but in a 250 degree maelstrom with acid-rich atmosphere, it won�t last long.
+For example, a leather jacket may be fine in space but in a 250 degree maelstrom with acid-rich atmosphere, it won't last long.
 Moss Sports Impact
 AR	H	LA	T	RA	LL	RL	Stun
 12	200	150	600	150	200	200	500